prototypefund/reproducible-website/_events/berlin2016/documentation.md

 Previously
 ----------

 wiki.debian.org -> everyone could edit it

 Current doc on reproducible-builds.org

--> One issue with the website is also that there is not a lt of structure.
+ - One issue with the website is also that there is not a lot of structure.
--> Doc was not edited since 1 year
+ - Doc was not edited since 1 year
--> it might be nice to edit 1 PDF generated from 20 pages currently
+ - it might be nice to edit 1 PDF generated from 20 pages currently

 Problem currently
 -----------------
 RB repo / website - not enough people do have access to the git repo How do we give access to more people / how can they contribute?

-What's missing? -> we do not want a webpage, we want documentation
+What's missing?
+We do not want a webpage, we want documentation.

 Discussion
 -----------

 Who is the audience of the current documentation?

--> Package maintainers for example
+ - Package maintainers for example
--> OpenBSD and other people who have not started making their stuff reproducible
+ - OpenBSD and other people who have not started making their stuff reproducible

-Documentation should not be only for Debian but cross-distro -> does this constitute a barrier or can it be done cross-distro?
+Documentation should not be only for Debian but cross-distro

+ - does this constitute a barrier or can it be done cross-distro?

 Distros or build tools?

--> In Debian = easy to define how many percent of the repo are reproducible, because we have official repos.
+ - In Debian = easy to define how many percent of the repo are reproducible, because we have official repos.
 With Android apps it mightbe different, because there is no central build infrastructure.
 But one might just look at F-Droid, Holger answers to this.
 So, how many out of these are reproducible?
--> As an example, one could also want to build a browser on Windows reproducibly and want to look into how TorBrowser did it.
+ - As an example, one could also want to build a browser on Windows reproducibly and want to look into how TorBrowser did it.
  - Patches applied to Debian are not easily applied upstream, and are hard to find for other distros/projects.
--> document stuff which is only patched in Debian and not upstream -> this could be done automatically (scanning through debian/patches meta headers)
+ - document stuff which is only patched in Debian and not upstream
+ - this could be done automatically (scanning through debian/patches meta headers)

 - Best practices documentation, but this needs to be ordered somehow.